-After independence the government made it possible for us to form conservancies and begin to earn a living from wildlife.
-Today we are still poor, farming in the semi-desert, but trophy hunting and wildlife based tourism has brought new jobs to our area, helping us to develop from a nomadic existence to a more modern lifestyle.
+After independence, the government made it possible for us to form conservancies and begin to earn a living from wildlife.
+Today we are still poor, farming in the semi-desert, but trophy hunting and wildlife-based tourism have brought new jobs to our area, helping us to develop from a nomadic existence to a more modern lifestyle.

 As a conservancy colleague says, “The environment without wildlife is like a house without a flower.”
 And the wildlife is here because conservancies are here, because of our hard work to protect it and to create the conditions where farmers and wildlife can live together.

 All of us in the Kunene conservancies are deeply shocked and angry about what Bakkes wrote in his article, which suggests that we are no longer conserving wildlife, but killing it off.
 Chris is our friend.
 But we are very angry when he suggests that conservancy members are greedy and that it “seems as if conservancies or community members are harbouring criminals”, when he talks about poaching, especially of rhinos.